 DNS Server setup

-If you like to access your WordPress website with a domain name, you have to configure DNS.
-If you like a shortcut for connecting locally, you can set up a DNS server on your NAS.
+If you like to access your WordPress website with a domain name, you must configure DNS.
+If you want a shortcut for connecting locally, you can set up a DNS server on your NAS.

 Paul Steunebrink / Storage Alchemist